Source: http://news.feedzilla.com/en_us/stories/politics/top-stories/193634058?client_source=feed&format=rss

 A trader rushes across the floor of the New York Stock Exchange Wednesday, Jan.
 18, 2012.
 Wall Street is opening slightly higher.
 Traders are weighing signs that Germany, Europe's largest economy, could slide into a recession against reports that the International Monetary Fund could get more cash to help countries struggling with debts.
 (AP Photo/Richard Drew)

-(AP) ?
+NEW YORK (AP) ?
 Stocks fell Tuesday on concerns that a deal to prevent a default by Greece might fall through.

 A slew of U.S. corporate earnings Tuesday also did little to bolster investors' confidence.